 Has your toddler discovered that he can climb out of his crib?
 Do you think this is a sign that he is ready for a toddler bed?
-Are you concerned for his safety and thus are considering putting him in a toddler bed before the age of three?
-Don’t!
+Are you considering putting him in a toddler bed before the age of three?
+Wait!
 There are a few things you can try to stop the climbing before making that huge transition.

 Climbing is fun!

-Many toddlers around the age of 2 discover this fun cool thing to do and parents freak out worrying about their safety.
+Many toddlers around the age of 2 discover this fun cool thing to do.
+Understandably, parents worry about their safety.
 They start discussing transitioning to a toddler bed but this can cause way more sleep problems in the future.

 Normal Developmental Milestone